Skip to main content

 Q7 Why is the major maintenance carve-out limited only to the road sector?
 What about power or telecom InvITs?

 SEBI has specifically limited the major maintenance carve-out to the road sector in this circular — likely because road InvITs (operating under NHAI/MORTH concession agreements) have the clearest and most legally binding maintenance obligations written into their concessions, making verification straightforward.
-Power, telecom, and other infrastructure InvITs may have different maintenance profiles where the distinction between routine and major maintenance is less clear.
-SEBI may extend the carve-out to other sectors in future circulars based on stakeholder feedback.
-For now, only road sector InvITs can borrow for major maintenance beyond 49%.
+Power, telecom, and other infrastructure InvITs may have different maintenance profiles where the distinction between routine and major maintenance is less clear.For now, the circular specifically recognises major maintenance only in the road sector.
+The position for other sectors would require a separate regulatory clarification or amendment.

-Source: SEBI Circular No. SEBI/HO/DDHS/DDHS-PoD-2/I/11700/2026, dated May 15, 2026 — Permitted use of fresh borrowings for InvITs where Net Borrowings exceeds 49% of the value of InvIT assets.
+Source: SEBI Circular No. SEBI/HO/DDHS/DDHS-PoD-2/P/CIR/2026/117, dated May 15, 2026 — Permitted use of fresh borrowings for InvITs where Net Borrowings exceeds 49% of the value of InvIT assets.
 Available at sebi.gov.in.
 For more regulatory updates, visit corplawupdates.in.
 This article is for informational purposes only and does not constitute legal or financial advice.

 Related Updates